 - 47. At SGUL, we pride ourselves on our student support services, which serve our wonderfully diverse student body.
 We are proud to attract and inspire students nationally and internationally who will thrive on our programmes, regardless of background, or protected characteristics such as disability, race, religion or belief, or sexual orientation.
 In the event of our Student Protection Plan being enacted, we will explicitly take into account the possible different needs of different students, such as those with protected characteristics and those from different backgrounds. - 48.
-All students are given access all of our support services and if there is any risk to continuation of study, students will be reminded and 'signposted' to relevant student services.
+All students are given access to all of our support services and if there is any risk to continuation of study, students will be reminded and 'signposted' to relevant student services, including our Counselling Service, and to services offered by the Students' Union.
 We will also ensure that all affected student's Personal Tutors are fully briefed too so that bespoke, tailored, support can be provided to each and every student.
 This will also be emphasised through appropriate methods of communication as outlined below.
 Full details of our services can be found on our website.